 BASECAMP: I’ve used several other project management apps (Todoist, OmniFocus, Things), but when I started to build up my team, I wanted something that was web-based.

 Yeah, Todoist can be web-based, but I wanted URL slugs for the stuff I’m working on.
 I didn’t want clicks and menus – I wanted to be able to send a URL to someone for a task.
 Or a file.
 The ability to add a URL to my Reminders app, or the Calendar app.

 So as you grow your team, Basecamp can be super helpful.
 It’s easy to bring people on board, limit access, and remove people when projects are finished.

 Some next level shit?
 Adding Zapier into the mix and automating emails from Front to be added as tasks in Basecamp, and auto-assigned to your team members.
 Yeah, it’s magic.

 I’ve had tremendous luck with UpWork.
-You might have some people in your network that you might reach out to.
+You might have some people in your network that you hit up.
 Either way, know what you want, set yourself a budget, and just start it.

 The sooner you start outsourcing your work, the sooner you’ll actually get good at it.
 Time is money, and the lessons you learn today – with a tighter budget and fewer clients – will pay off when you have more cash flow and clients.